berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 #### Origami _by [Cal Origami](https://calorigami.studentorg.berkeley.edu/) [Dwinelle 246, 247]_

 Do you want to bring home a cute souvenir from BmMT?
 Come make your own origami polyhedra!
 We will be offering multiple paper patterns and instructions, and teaching from the basics of modular origami.
 No prior craft experience is needed!

+#### Mathematician Mash _[Dwinelle 145]_

+Test your math intuition in this fast-paced game inspired by the classic game show Family Feud!
+Teams will try to guess the most popular answers to math-themed questions.
+The goal isn’t just to be correct — it’s to think like everyone else and guess the most common answers.
+Work with your teammates, buzz in quickly, and see if your mathematical instincts can lead your team to the top!

 #### Estimathon _[Dwinelle 155]_